marcogrimaldi29/marcogrimaldi29.github.io/_pages/cv.md

 ## 🛠 Skills

-**Note:** The levels below are self-assessed and are subject to change over time depending on my learning journey and professional experience.
+**ℹ️ Note:** The levels below are self-assessed and are subject to change over time depending on my learning journey and professional experience.
 {: .notice--info}

 ### Technical Skills